Instant Pot Shrimp Boil

 How to Make Instant Pot Shrimp Boil

-Serving Tip
+Serving Suggestions

-FAQs on Instant Pot Shrimp Boil
+Instant Pot Shrimp Boil FAQs

 I prefer purchasing peeled, deveined shrimp, as they are easier to eat.
-That said, unpeeled shrimp will add flavor to the overall dish and helps to keep the shrimp juicy.
+That said, unpeeled shrimp will add flavor to the overall dish and help to keep the shrimp juicy.
 It is truly a personal preference.

 Do you have to use frozen jumbo shrimp?

-How can I make this a Cajun-Style Shrimp Boil?
+How can I make this a Cajun-style shrimp boil?

 For a spicier Cajun-style Shrimp Boil, use 1 tablespoon each of both Old Bay and Cajun Seasoning rather than 2 tablespoons of Old Bay Seasoning.